Dscout MCP

 The Dscout MCP can do a lot but currently has a few limitations.
 The Dscout MCP cannot:

-* Recruit from Partner Panels or Private Panels.
+* Build studies recruiting from Partner Panels or Private Panels.

 * Include rich-text formatting in question prompts, study overviews, etc.

-* Build media surveys, AI moderated studies, intercept studies, diary studies, or interview studies.
+* Build media surveys, AI moderated studies, intercept studies, diary studies, interview studies, or standalone screeners.
+(However, the MCP does support read-access for these study types.)

 ### Learn more